 – Sara Wickham

 I don’t usually quote myself in quite this way, but I wanted to share a few snippets from Vitamin K and the Newborn (the second edition) with you.
 I wrote it partly for the parents who contact myself, other birth activists and childbirth and human rights organisations.
 Many of these parents have read and encountered these kind of persuasion tactics.
 Some have also been subject to disempowering language and sometimes even nasty attitudes when trying to make the decisions that are right for them.

 If you’d like to know more, please see my book, Vitamin K and the Newborn, which has been written for both parents and professionals.
 Sign up to my newsletter list for updates.
-Or, if you’re a midwife or a birth worker who is interested in learning more, we have a brand new online course on this topic.
+Or, if you’re a midwife or a birth worker who is interested in learning more, we have an online course on this topic.